| |

 and 20 assists in the 2003 season.

-The 2004 NFL draft was on the verge of being a soap opera for the Giants.
-Number
+The 2004 NFL draft was on the verge of being a soap opera for

-one pick quarterback Eli Manning didn’t want to play for San Diego and
+the Giants.
+Number one pick quarterback Eli Manning didn’t

-let officials know that he was willing to sit out the entire season if they wouldn’t
+willing to sit out the entire season if they wouldn’t trade

-he would be traded to.
-The Giants drafted quarterback Phillip Rivers and then
+that Manning has will help sell Giants tickets.
+The Giants drafted quarterback Phillip Rivers and

-sent Rivers, a 2nd round pick in 2004, and a 1st and 5th round pick next year
+then sent Rivers, a 2nd round pick in 2004, and a 1st and 5th

-Eli Manning.
-The Giants also picked up the offensive line help they so desperately
+round pick next year Eli Manning.
+The Giants also picked up the

-needed in the 2nd round when they snatched Boston College guard Chris Snee, who
+when they snatched Boston College guard Chris Snee, who is also

-is also the father of Coughlin’s grandson.
+the father of Coughlin’s grandson.

 On the offensive side of the ball the Giants ranked 19th in the NFL in team offense.